bdlm/log/README.md

 	<a href="https://godoc.org/github.com/bdlm/log"><img src="https://godoc.org/github.com/bdlm/log?status.svg" alt="GoDoc"></a>
 </p>

-`log` is a fork of [`sirupsen/logrus`](https://github.com/bdlm/log) that adds support for sanitizing strings from logs to prevent accidental output of sensitive data.
+`log` is a fork of the excellent [`sirupsen/logrus`](https://github.com/bdlm/log) package that adds support for sanitizing strings from logs to prevent accidental output of sensitive data.

 ## usage